 - Every individual entering any WhidbeyHealth facility must use the self-service temperature check station.

-- Every individual entering any facility must be screened, including a brief interview and a temperature check.
-Everyone entering a WhidbeyHealth facility must wear a mask.
+- Everyone entering any WhidbeyHealth facility must wear a mask.